ceramic-sf/quick-boi-source/bolq.md

 If two universes only differ in a very small way, then a particle from each universe can interfere and eliminate all differences between the two universes.
 Thus [interference](#interference-is-when-a-particle-combines-two-universes) makes two difference universes the same.

-*Particle interference makes two near-identical non-fungible universes idenctical and fungible.*
+*Particle interference makes two near-identical non-fungible universes identical and fungible.*

 ### A measure is a portion of an infinite set